kagamiAL/PythonWebCrawler/README.md

 # PythonWebCrawler

-DISCLAIMER: This will only work if you have BucketSoup 4 installed
+DISCLAIMER: This will only work if you have BeautifulSoup 4 installed

 This is the first python project that I've ever done, so please don't expect a lot from it :)